shrinivas1000/MindpeersBot/README.md

 ### Crisis Detector
 - Deterministic regex/keyword matching against a curated pattern file (`app/guardrails/crisis_patterns.json`)
-- Bypasses the LLM entirely — returns hardcoded helpline response
+- Bypasses the LLM entirely and returns hardcoded helpline response
 - Works even if the Gemini API is down
 - Privacy-conscious logging: timestamps and session IDs only, no raw message content